Make Magento 2 custom options management as easy as one-two-three

 There are many reasons why ecommerce businesses opt for Magento, and efficient product management is not the least of them.
 Paying close attention to details vital to businesses and aiming at helping web stores win as many customers as possible, Magento developers introduced customizable options.

 Leveraging this feature, store admins can add multiple options to the same item, offering shoppers a wide selection of product variations to nudge them towards a purchase.
 However, this feature has one weak spot: it doesn’t allow admins users to easily apply the same options to multiple products.
 Though options can be imported from one product to another, this takes much time as admins have to manually search for the product with the necessary options.

-With Product Custom Options Management, a Magento 2 extension by Aitoc, you can add the identical customizable options to numerous products in less than a minute!
+With Magento 2 Custom Product Options extension by Aitoc, you can add the identical customizable options to numerous products in less than a minute!
 Install the module to create a template with Magento 2 custom options and apply this template to any items in your store.
 Save your time to concentrate on tasks that are more relevant to your business.
 In this article, we’re going to describe how this extension works in detail.

 Enabling Custom Product Options in Magento 2

 To install the module, follow these steps:

 - Unzip the extension file and paste it into the root folder of your Magento installation.

 - Navigate to the Magento root folder and perform the following command to install the module:

 php bin/magento setup:upgrade

 Now you can start configuring the extension according to the needs of your store.